 If you plan to rent out your van on platforms like Outdoorsy, you’ll need specific coverage.
 Roamly offers policies tailored for van rentals, ensuring you’re protected when others use your vehicle (Outdoorsy).

-Using your van for work, such as frequent relocations or deliveries, may increase premiums.
+Using your van for work, such as frequent relocations or deliveries, may result in higher premiums.
 Discuss your plans with your insurer to find a suitable policy.

 The Growing Popularity of Van Life